 412.621.7863 Ext.
 12

-Elly has been the Assistant Director at OPDC since 2007.
-Elly’s responsibilities include coordination and planning for each program, real estate development and property management, and government relations and fundraising.
-A recent transplant to Pittsburgh, Elly has worked with Riverlife, South Side Local Development Company and Pittsburgh City Planning.
+Elly joined Oakland Planning and Development Corporation in 2007 as Assistant Director.
+Elly’s responsibilities include real estate development, financial management and overseeing property management, technology, and all things ‘sustainable’ or ‘green’ for the organization.
 Previously, she directed outreach efforts for Menomonee Valley Partners in Milwaukee, WI and volunteered for the US Peace Corps in Jamaica significantly expanding capacity for their recycling program.
 Elly holds a master’s degree in Nonprofit Management from the University of Pittsburgh and a bachelor’s degree in Civil and Environmental Engineering from U.C.
 Berkeley.

 Assistant Director for Workforce & Strategy

 Bryan joined OPDC in 2011 to lead strategy planning and organizational systems upgrades for JobLinks, OPDC’s successful workforce development program.
 In addition to overseeing JobLinks operations and staff, Bryan leads fundraising and program development and expansion efforts for other OPDC programs.
 He has over 15 years experience working for The Pittsburgh Project as Director of Administration and Communication and later as the Development Manager.
 Among his many accomplishments, Bryan led The Pittsburgh Project’s implementation of the Community Quality Institute’s Youth Standards.
 Bryan is a former board president of Friendship Ministries, Inc., and now serves on the board of The Saxifrage School.
 He holds a bachelor’s degree from Wheaton (Ill.)
 College and a master’s degree in Urban and Regional Planning from the University of Pittsburgh.